Bridal Planning Tips: 28 questions every couple should ask their wedding photographer

 If they are not available on your wedding date, then ask if they can recommend any other wedding photographers.
 A lot of wedding vendors and photographers work closely together, you would be amazed at how many referrals or recommendations for wedding photographers you will get if you simply ask.

-2. How many weddings have you photographed?
+2. how many weddings have you been the lead weddin PHOTOGRAPHER?

 Can you described to me what the majority of them are like?
 This is an easy, but often overlooked question.
 Its important for your potential photographer to be transparent and honest about how many weddings they have done.
 I have seen some new photographers produce amazing wedding photos, and I have seen some experienced professional photographers fall flat.
 The point here is that you are comfortable with the photographer you have chosen, but don’t discredit someone because they might be in their first year of photographing weddings.